wp-plugins/listen-to-quran-verses/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Listen to Quran Verses enables adding quran player for the receiter Ibrahim Aldosary (warsh) with a form to select specific, or an interval of verses
+A Quran player developed for the purpose to listen and/or memorize the Quran with the functionality to repeat many times a specific interval of verses

 == Description ==